Energy Resilience and the Built Environment: Fully funded PhDs

-Students undertake a four-year (full-time) PhD at either Loughborough, UCL or MaREI in one of three themes:
+The ERBE Centre for Doctoral Training provides four-year (FT) PhD training at either Loughborough, UCL or MaREI in one of three themes:

-Funded students will receive a stipend, which is tax free, plus UK/EU fees for four years (conditions apply).
+Funded students will receive a tax-free stipend, plus UK fees for four years (conditions apply).
 Part-time study is also possible.
-For further information regarding the ERBE programme click here.

 Applications are invited from graduates with a good first degree (first or 2:1) in one of the following areas: physics, mathematics, engineering, chemistry, natural sciences, materials science, data analytics, computer science, statistics, social science, architecture or other building and energy-related disciplines.